SolaceLabs/solace-integration-guides/docs/_guides/websphere-app-server.md

 There are three variants:

 * [EJBSample-WAS/ejbModule]({{ site.repository }}/blob/master/src/websphere/EJBSample-WAS/ejbModule){:target="_blank"} - used in this basic application sample.
-* EJBSample-WAS-XA-BMT/ejbModule - used "Working with XA Transactions", see in section Advanced Topics below.
+* EJBSample-WAS-XA-BMT/ejbModule - used in the [Working with XA Transactions](#working-with-xa-transactions) sample.
-* EJBSample-WAS-XA-CMT/ejbModule - used "Working with XA Transactions", see in section Advanced Topics below.
+* EJBSample-WAS-XA-CMT/ejbModule - used in the [Working with XA Transactions](#working-with-xa-transactions) sample.

 The structure of all variants is the same:

 * Java source files under `ejbModule/com/solace/sample/`
+  * ConsumerMDB.java - implements a message-driven EJB bean, triggered on receiving a message from the Solace message broker
+  * ProducerSB.java - implements `sendMessage()` in a session EJB bean, used to send a message to the Solace message broker
+  * Producer.java - "Producer"'s remote EJB interface to call `sendMessage()`
+  * ProducerLocal.java - "Producer"'s local EJB interface to call `sendMessage()`

 * EJB XML descriptors under `ejbModule/META-INF/`
+  * ejb-jar.xml - deployment descriptor providing required EJB configuration information
+  * ibm-ejb-jar-bnd.xml - descriptor providing WebSphere application binding information

 ### Receiving messages from Solace – Sample Code